Exploring Florida’s Habitat Diversity on ACT Preserves

 A large part of the state includes pine flatwoods, but we see hardwood forest hammocks, scrub, sandhills, dry prairie, freshwater marshes and wet prairies, swamps, springs, mangroves, and coastal grasslands and beach dunes.
 We see xeric (dry), mesic (moderate moisture), and hydric (wet) conditions within these different habitats.

-Pine flatwoods which take up a lot of the state contain mesic/hydric pine woodland, flat sandy terrain, and within these flatwoods, fire is a necessary part in keeping it healthy.
+Pine flatwoods which make up a lot of the state contain mesic/hydric pine woodland, flat sandy terrain, and within these flatwoods, fire is a necessary part in keeping it healthy.
 When visiting the flatwoods, you might see red-cockaded woodpeckers, American kestrels, Florida black bears, and fox squirrels.

 The coastal grasslands and beach dunes most Floridians are very familiar with are sandy areas shaped by tides and waves on the coast which are extremely important for sea turtles nesting, shorebirds, and seabirds.